Corporate - Other taxesLast reviewed - 16 December 2022

 Special Stamp Duty (SSD)

 The transferor of a residential property, commercial property, office, car-parking space, or property under construction is subject to SSD at 20% on the value of the property if the property is resold within a year of its purchase.
 The SSD rate is reduced to 10% if the resale takes place between one and two years after the purchase.
-The SSD is also applicable to transfers of an 80% or more shareholding interest in a Macau company that owns properties.
+The SSD is also applicable to transfer of an 80% or more shareholding interest in a Macau company that owns properties.

 Buyer Stamp Duty (BSD)